 The instruction set permits any bit in memory to be set, reset or tested.
-All I/O and registers on the device (except A and PC) are memory mapped; therefore, I/O bits and register bits can be directly and individually set, reset and tested.
+All I/O and registers (except A and PC) are memory mapped; therefore, I/O bits and register bits can be directly and individually set, reset and tested.
 The accumulator (A) bits can also be directly and individually tested.